-It’s sometimes hard to get up the nerve to try something new.
-If you’ve lived 6, 7, or 8 decades you might even think why bother at this stage of the game?
+Sometimes it’s hard to get up the nerve to try something new.
+If you’ve been around for 6, 7, or 8 decades, you might even think, “Why bother at this stage of the game?”
 But, it’s never too late to learn ballroom dancing.
-And, you’ll be glad you did.
+And, I promise you that you’ll be glad you did.

 However, there was something different about last night.
 I joined them for a bit of dancing before the game.
 Because they love country music, I put together a little ballroom line dance to the Oak Ridge Boy’s song, “Elvira”.
 This is gonna be fun!